mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 ## Review your own code first

 Before sending code to your teammate, read it yourself.
 Don't just check for mistakes &mdash; imagine reading the code for the first time.
-What would be confusing?
+What might confuse you?

 I find it helpful to take a break between writing my code and reviewing it.
 People often fire off their changes at the end of the day, but that's when you're least likely to spot your mistakes.
 Wait until morning, and look at it with fresh eyes before handing a changelist over to your teammate.

 {{<img src="what-idiot.jpg">}}

 Adopt your reviewer's environment as much as possible.
 Use the same diff view that they'll see.
-It's easier to catch careless errors in a diff than simply reading code in your source editor.
+It's easier to catch careless errors in a diff than in your source editor.

 Don't expect yourself to be perfect.
 Inevitably, you'll send out a changelist with debugging code that you forgot to delete or missing a file you meant to include.
-These mistakes aren't the end of the world, but they are worth tracking.
+These mistakes aren't the end of the world, but they're worth tracking.
 Pay attention to your patterns of error, and think about creating systems to prevent them.
 If they happen too frequently, it signals to your reviewer that you don't value their time.

 ## Write a clear changelist description

-At my last job, I met regularly with a senior engineer as part of my company's developer mentorship program.
-Before our first meeting, he asked me to bring a design doc I'd written.
-As I handed it to him, I explained what the project was and how my design doc aligned with my team's goals.
+At my last job, I met regularly with a senior engineer as part of a developer mentorship program.
+Before our first meeting, he asked me to bring a design document I'd written.
+As I handed it to him, I explained what the project was and how it aligned with my team's goals.
 My mentor frowned.
 "Everything you just told me should be on the first page of your design doc," he said, bluntly.

 He was right.
 I wrote the design document imagining how my teammates would read it, but I failed to consider other readers.
 There was a broader audience beyond my immediate teammates that included partner teams, mentors, and [promotion committees](/why-i-quit-google/).
+They should all be able to understand the document as well.
 Since that discussion, I always think about how to frame my work in a way that explains its context.
-Your changelist description should summarize any background knowledge your reviewer needs in order to understand the change.
-The description should also make sense to anyone else who might read it in the future.

-You might have a code reviewer in mind when you write your code, but they don't necessarily have the context that you assume they do.
-Besides, other developers on your team should understand the change, and developers in the future should be able to understand it if they ever need to review the change history.
+Your changelist description should summarize any background knowledge a reader needs.
+You might have a code reviewer in mind when you write the description, but they don't necessarily have the context you imagine.
+Besides, your other teammates should understand the change as well.
+Readers in the future should be able to understand your intentions when they look back on the change history.

 A good changelist description explains: